silvdoche/NexusR/index.md

 ```

-The script then creates a folder where it will store the game replay data , empty video description and title text files.
+3.The script then creates a folder where it will store the game replay data , empty video description and title text files.
 OBS is being started at the same time , and being controlled with keyboard macros.
 I couldnt find a way to control it with API or wincom , so im using a virtual keyboard inputs.
 Once the game is started , a mouse macros are being used to control the game , set the needed settings and start the recording.

-After the game is finished , youtube preparations are starting.
+4.After the game is finished , youtube preparations are starting.
 First it will fill the desc.txt and title.txt , thoose are the files for youtube description and title of the video.

 ```python
 def desc_gen(CHAMP_SKIN_FRIENDLY,CHAMP_SKIN_ENEMY,FRIENDLY_RUNE,ENEMY_RUNE,LANE_POS,PLAYER_NAME_F,PLAYER_NAME_E,